rkb-ocdty/sbe_gen/README.md

 * **Zero‑copy decoding:** Generated message structs derive `FromBytes`, `IntoBytes`, `KnownLayout`, `Immutable` and `Unaligned` so they can be safely cast from network buffers without copying.
+* **Spec‑aware encoding builders:** Each message gets a `FooBuilder` companion that writes the fixed block, groups and variable data with the correct offsets, byte order and length prefixes.
+Builders can also emit the standard SBE message header.
 * **Byte‑order aware fields:** Multi‑byte integer and floating‑point
   fields use the `zerocopy::byteorder` types (e.g.
   `little_endian::U32`, `little_endian::F64`) so that endianness is
   explicit and efficient.
+* **Field offsets and padding:** Explicit `offset` attributes are honoured, with padding inserted to keep layout in sync with the SBE block length.
 * **Declarative parsing helpers:** Each generated message implements a `parse_prefix` helper via a `zc_parse_prefix!` macro which leverages `zerocopy::Ref` to split a slice into a typed prefix and a